-Michelle is an award-winning, NIH-funded researcher at the University of Michigan with almost thirty years studying how to help people adopt self-care behaviors, like exercise and healthy eating, in ways that bring meaning and joy, and can survive the complexity and unpredictability of the real world.
+Michelle is an award-winning, NIH-funded researcher at the University of Michigan with almost thirty years studying how to help people adopt exercise and physical activity in ways that bring meaning and joy, and can be sustained within the complexity and unpredictability of the real world.

-Michelle’s translational research on creating sustainable physical activity is widely recognized as relevant and practical.
-She advises the World Health Organization on global physical activity initiatives and was selected to be the inaugural chair of the United States National Physical Activity Plan’s Communication Committee.
+Michelle’s research on creating sustainable physical activity is widely recognized as uniquely pragmatic for real-world applications.
+She advises the World Health Organization on global physical activity initiatives, was selected to be the inaugural chair of the United States National Physical Activity Plan’s Communication Committee, and consults with leading organizations.

-Michelle has worked with and advised a number of prominent organizations, including U.S. Department of Health and Human Services, Kaiser Permanente, Walmart, Intermountain Healthcare, Anytime Fitness, Adidas, Google, and Business Group on Health.
+Michelle has worked with a number of prominent organizations, including U.S. Department of Health and Human Services, Kaiser Permanente, Walmart, WW, Anytime Fitness, Adidas, Google, The Permanente Group, and Business Group on Health.

-A sought-after speaker and trainer, Michelle is frequently interviewed about motivation and how to create sustainable change in major media outlets including The New York Times, NPR, The Atlantic, Forbes, The Wall Street Journal, The Washington Post, Prevention, Real Simple, and TIME.
+Michelle is frequently interviewed about motivation and how to create sustainable physical activity in major media outlets including The New York Times, NPR, The Atlantic, Forbes, The Wall Street Journal, The Washington Post, Prevention, Real Simple, and TIME.

 Her new book, The Joy Choice, was named one of the best health books experts read by 2022 in The Washington Post.
 It introduces a practical, science-based system for breaking down all-or-nothing thinking and cultivating the flexible and tactical decision-making that supports sustaining exercise, healthy eating, and self-care within the complexities of daily life.